Vector leptoquark contributions to lepton dipole moments: Summary and Conclusions

-In single-coupling scenarios, $(g-2)_\ell$ gets contributions from chirality-preserving terms that are suppressed by $m_\ell^2/m_{\ell_q}^2$.
-Consequently, no single-coupling scenario can account for the measured $(g-2)_\ell$ values for perturbative couplings.
-However, vLQs that couple to both left and right-handed leptons can resolve the $(g-2)_\mu$ anomaly through chirality-flipping contributions in principle.
-Of the five possible vLQs, this is only possible for $U_1$ and $V_2$.
-These vLQs can explain the observed positive shift in $\Dl a_\mu$ with perturbative couplings in two-coupling scenarios, provided they interact with third-generation quarks.
 The AMDM measurements for electrons show a mild discrepancy, with conflicting results between the $\prescript{133}{55}{\mathbf{Cs}}$-based and $\prescript{87}{37}{\mathbf{Rb}}$-based experiments.
-We found that two-coupling (chirality-flipping) scenarios can account for the measured values of $(g-2)_e$, yielding perturbative coupling solutions, especially when the vLQs couple to either second or third-generation quarks.
+We found that two-coupling (chirality-flipping) scenarios can account for the measured values of $(g-2)_e$, yielding perturbative coupling solutions, especially when the vLQs couple to either second- or third-generation quarks.
 We performed parameter scans for $2.5$ TeV $U_1$ and $V_2$ to show how these vLQs can accommodate the precisely measured AMDMs of the electron and the muon without conflicting with the LHC bounds.
 The LHC bounds prevent these vLQs from being much lighter than $\sim (2-2.5)$ TeV.
-On the other hand, since heavier vLQs require large couplings to accommodate the $(g-2)_\ell$ measurements, they cannot be arbitrarily heavy if we demand the couplings remain in the perturbative domain.
+On the other hand, since heavier vLQs require large couplings to accommodate the $(g-2)_\ell$ measurements (see Fig.~\ref{fig:gM2a5000}, which shows the trend), they cannot be arbitrarily heavy if we demand the couplings remain in the perturbative domain.
 For example, for $x_{32}^{LL}x_{32}^{RR}< \sqrt{16\pi^2}$, the $U_1$ cannot be heavier than about $13$ TeV.
 Similarly, for $x_{32}^{LR}x_{32}^{RL}< \sqrt{16\pi^2}$, $M_{V_2} \lesssim 17$ TeV.
 However, such heavy vLQs will be much beyond the direct reach of the current collider experiments.

+If we assume the new couplings are complex in general, vLQs contribute to lepton EDMs.
+However, except for the electron, the current lepton EDM measurements are too weak to restrict the $\m$ and $\tau$ couplings within the perturbative range (which are ruled out by the LHC data anyway).
+Only the electron EDM measurement can put a tight bound on the imaginary parts of the electron couplings if we assume $\widetilde \kp=0$.
+The electron couplings with the first-generation quarks are also constrained to be within the perturbative range by the APV measurements.